robonamari/good-night-database/README.md

 ---

+This project contains a collection of Iranian good night messages provided in a JSON file.
+This dataset can be used in various applications and services to display good night messages to users.

 ## Features
 - Fetches meme URLs from an online JSON database.
 - Only contains short links for quick access.